MrRexZ/DownCacheDroid/README.md

 This library utilizes [okhttp3](https://github.com/square/okhttp) and [Dagger 2](https://github.com/google/dagger) as DI framework

-**WARNING :
-The library is currently is a bit slow during initialization, but should be smoother thereafter.
-This seems to be caused by the inclusion of callback in detecting MIME type asynchronously.
-I will fix this in the future.**

 # 1. Features & Usage
 Firstly, build the project so Dagger 2 can generate the Dagger-prefixed class.
 Then, to use the library, at least a module of type `DownCacheApp` is needed to be created :